|

-I created the following exercises to complement the 14 techniques of concise writing that I present in my book, Keys to Great Writing.
-Page numbers refer to the relevant sections in Chapter 1, “Economy.”
+I created the following exercises to complement the 14 techniques of concise writing that I present in Chapter 1, “Economy,” of my book, Keys to Great Writing.

 The following techniques will help you eliminate wordiness in your writing.
 Each technique is accompanied by three sentences for you to revise.